-Drew's finishing touch to his outfit were wooden cufflinks with mountains engraved by Cabin and Cub.
+Drew’s finishing touch to his outfit was wooden cufflinks with mountains engraved by Cabin and Cub.

 The bouquet for this shoot consisted of many local wildflowers, combined with a couple of more classic roses.
 As a tip, we’d recommend either having your bouquet made on the morning of your wedding or choose a lot of greenery, as flowers and heat often don’t go well together.
 The florist also made a gorgeous boutonniere for Drew with a double magnet system in order to not have to puncture his suit.

 When hiking up a mountain, it’s of course much harder to take extra items, but we’d recommend setting up a very basic picnic because it’s so fun and will improve your experience!
 While planning this shoot we were considering champagne glasses but ended up choosing hammered stemless goblets from Mikasa.
 They are very light and don’t break!
 We also brought two cutting boards and cutlery to show it’d be fun to bring some bread and charcuterie or … anything you like.